all Zweiradler Tours

 Pyjamas Pants

-I am not comfortable sleeping in sweaty clothes or being sticky ;-), so I have these long pyjamas trousers made of cotton and modal, which feels nice and is cooling in summer, and wear them togother with one of my t-shirts which I can also wear during the day.
+I am not comfortable sleeping in sweaty clothes or being sticky ;-), so I have these long pyjamas trousers made of cotton and modal, which feels nice and is cooling in summer, and wear them together with the longsleeve which I can also wear during the day if necessary.

 206 g